paysuper/paysuper-docs/content/docs/payments/integration.md

 # Payment initialization on the server-side
 ***

-The server-side payment initialization makes it possible to integrate a Checkout Form into your website or game client using PaySuper API.
+The server-side payment initialization makes it possible to integrate a Checkout Form into your website or game client using Unlimint Game Services API.
 It’s easy to get a Checkout Form URL using an Order API request and render a payment form in a browser.

-You can use PaySuper JS SDK for the [client-side payment initialization](/docs/payments/sdk-integration/) to integrate a Checkout Form into your website only on the client-side.
+You can use Unlimint Game Services JS SDK for the [client-side payment initialization](/docs/payments/sdk-integration/) to integrate a Checkout Form into your website only on the client-side.

 ***